MicrosoftDocs/learn/learn-pr/wwl-sci/manage-user-authentication/includes/4-exercise-configure-deploy-self-service-password-reset.md

 2. The User pane now appears.
 Enter the following values:

-    - User name: Utu
+    - User name: Julieta

-    - Name: Utu  Linna
+    - Name: Julieta Oliveira

 3. Select **Show Password** and then copy it somewhere to reference it later.